 You need to provide segment-specific context and guidance to sales or price approvers in their day-to-day business process or context.
 This usually means delivering the segment-specific guidance directly into their CRM or CPQ environment where they are working on opportunities, quotes and contracts.

-Software vendors in this space are merging their capabilities, including Vendavo who now offers Intelligent CPQ, a cloud based packaged solution that allows you to maximize profit and win more deals with every quote through the joint offering of Vendavo CPQ Cloud and Vendavo Deal Price Guidance.
+Software vendors in this space are merging their capabilities, including Vendavo who now offers Intelligent CPQ, a cloud based packaged solution that allows you to maximize profit and win more deals with every quote through the joint offering of Vendavo CPQ Cloud and Vendavo Deal Price Optimizer.

 Once you’ve set your segmentation and trained your appropriate teams on how to implement it, it’s time to sit back and reap the benefits.
 You’ll be glad you did.